-Looking for free ways to move files from one Google Drive to another account easily?
+Looking for free ways to transfer Google Drive to another account easily and quickly?
 4 tested ways about how to transfer files from one google drive to another are displayed in this post.

 Google Drive, launched on April 24, 2012, is a file storage and synchronization service created by Google.
 You are allowed to store files in the cloud, share files, and edit documents, spreadsheets, and presentations with collaborators.
 Google Drive becomes more and more popular among its users due to its convenience.